AztecProtocol/aztec-packages/docs/docs/dev_docs/limitations/main.md

 A note which is created and nullified during the very same transaction is called transient.
 Such a note is chopped by the [private kernel circuit](../../concepts/advanced/circuits/kernels/private_kernel.md) and is never stored in any persistent data tree.

 For the time being, such chopped notes are still emitted through encrypted logs (which is the communication channel to transmit notes).
 When a log containing a chopped note is processed, a warning will be logged about a decrypted note which does not exist in data tree.
 We [improved](https://github.com/AztecProtocol/aztec-packages/issues/1603) error logging to help identify such an occurence.
 However, this might be a source of confusion.
-This is issue is tracked in ticket [#1641](https://github.com/AztecProtocol/aztec-packages/issues/1641).
+This issue is tracked in ticket [#1641](https://github.com/AztecProtocol/aztec-packages/issues/1641).

 ## There's more